adon-cloudcannon/landing-page-test/src/collections/ssg-pages/mkdocs.md

 permalink: /mkdocs-cms/
 description: >-
-  Use CloudCannon as your MkDocs CMS to collaborate with your team to build fast simple static documentation websites, and manage content with a wysiwyg editor!
+  Use CloudCannon as your MkDocs CMS to collaborate with your team to build fast and simple static documentation websites, and manage content with a WYSIWYG editor!
 summary: >-
   A fast and simple static site generator that's geared towards building project